 Table of Contents

 We all miss the #OldNormal workplace.
 And we miss the ‘small talk’ most of all.
-This article talks about the importance of small talk in business - how these workplace conversations are central to your employee engagement and team engagement - and investing in employee engagement technology helps you cope.
+This article discusses the importance of small talk in business - how these workplace conversations are central to employee and team engagement - and how investing in employee engagement technology helps you cope.
 There’s nothing inherently amiss with #WFH, of course.
-Except that there’s something about physical, in-the-moment proximity that is hard to replicate.
-The casual banter around the latest Netflix sensation, the cool new bakery you discovered or the absconding domestic-help may not, at first glance, seem to have anything to do with work.
-And that’s where you would go terribly wrong.
-Spontaneous, ‘informal’ interactions are often the ‘real workflow’ of an organization.
-If hierarchies and matrices help maintain necessary distance, it is the greetings, high-fives, pats-on-the-backs, nods and nudges that bridge it, so to speak.
-You can call them ‘small talk’ if you want, but it works at many levels – some pretty big.
-It breaks ice and builds bonds.
+There’s something about physical, in-the-moment proximity that is hard to replicate.

 Observations On What WFH Misses Out: Reasons To Seek Out An Employee Engagement Technology